-The Arts Foundation champions the contemporary arts, giving individual awards to artists at a breakthrough moment.
-We believe that giving recognition and hands-off support to artists enables them to move to new levels and has long term benefits for their practice.
-We believe that creative practice is integral to the wellbeing of society and a human right.
+The Arts Foundation believe that creative practice is integral to the well-being of society and a human right.
+Our work champions the contemporary arts, giving individual awards to artists at a pivotal moment in their career trajectory.
+We believe that giving recognition and hands-off financial support to artists enables them to move to new levels and has long term benefits for their practice.

-The Arts Foundation recognise that in our society, power is not held equally and that groups and individuals have been and continue to be discriminated against on many grounds including ethnicity, gender, disability, class, care responsibilities, geography and socio-economic group.
+The Arts Foundation recognise that in our society, power is not held equally and that groups and individuals have been and continue to be discriminated against on many grounds including race, gender, disability, class, care responsibilities, geography and socio-economic group.
 As a charity, we are committed to improving inclusion in the arts through the support we offer to talented artists and creatives across the UK.

-Given that our fellowship scheme, the Arts Foundation Futures Awards, is not open access, it is even more important that we action an effective equality and diversity policy.
-This ensures that we consider all areas of the artistic community within the framework of the scheme setting out actions which can help its processes to be more inclusive and also ensure that it is truly a national organisation serving the interests of artists across the UK.
+Given that our fellowship scheme, the Arts Foundation Futures Awards, is not open access, it is important that we action an effective access, inclusion, equality and diversity policy.
+This ensures that we consider all areas of the artistic community within the framework of the fellowship scheme, and set out actions that make its processes accessible and inclusive.
+We also aim to ensure that the Arts Foundation is truly a national charity serving the interests of artists and creatives across the UK.

 Policy and Action

-- Ensure that as well as having specific expertise in different artforms, that we will carry on our work towards a representative board of trustees, with regards to age, race, gender and disability.
-This work will be completed over a period of two years, aided by the AF’s new equal access and inclusion questionnaire to capture data for yearly evaluation against our targets for BAME, disability and non-London centric representation.
+- Ensure that as well as having specific expertise in different art forms, that we will in 2022-25 work towards a fully representative board of trustees, with regards to age, race, gender and disability.
+This work will be aided by an annual assessment of the trustees’ audit and the foundation’s access and inclusion survey.

-- Ensuring other organisations and individuals know we strongly support diversity and equal opportunity by including such information in our correspondence with all participants.
+- Ensuring other organisations and individuals know we strongly support diversity and equal opportunity by including such information in our correspondence and interactions with all participants.

-- Ensure that the application process is transparent, easy to navigate for all and that applicants are made aware that the Arts Foundation is able to provide help for those who may struggle to complete it.
-The new equal access and inclusion questionnaire includes additional questions about how we can support and improve the application process.
+- Ensure that the fellowship scheme application process is transparent, easy to navigate and a supportive process for all.
+The access and inclusion survey also encourages responses about how we can support and improve future processes.

-- Ensure that funding is available to ensure that all trustees, ambassadors, advisors, shortlisted artists and their nominators can attend the Arts Foundation Futures Awards ceremony if need is identified so that we do not discriminate on the basis of age, disability, geographical location or financial situation.
+- Ensure that funding is available to ensure that all trustees, ambassadors, advisors, shortlisted artists and their nominators can attend the Arts Foundation Futures Awards ceremony, so that we do not discriminate on the basis of age, disability, geographical location, care responsibilities, and or financial situation.

-Much of our data related to diversity and equal opportunity will be derived from questionnaires given to our participants on an annual basis.
-We recognise that it’s a learning process but we are committed to annually evaluating the data and changing policy based on our findings.
+Much of our data related to equal opportunity, diversity and inclusion will be derived from surveys given to our fellowship programme participants on an annual basis.
+We recognise that it’s a learning process and we are committed to annually evaluating the data and questionnaire format and changing policy based on our findings.

-As a responsible funder we are committed to developing more-sustainable and environmentally-friendly practices across all our work.
-Our approach has been influenced by the following: Charities and Environmental Responsibility / Charity Commission and Sustaining Great Art and Culture report by ACE and Julie’s Bicycle.
+As a responsible funder, we are committed to developing more sustainable and environmentally-friendly practices across all our work.
+Our approach has been influenced by the following reports: the Charity Commission, Environmental Responsibility for Charities and Sustaining Great Art and Culture by Arts Council England and Julie’s Bicycle.

 Our charity is committed to the following:

-- Reducing, reusing and recycling materials and consumables whenever possible and using suppliers who hold and actively pursue their own environmental policies.
+- Reducing, reusing and recycling materials and consumables whenever possible and using suppliers who actively pursue their own environmental policies.

-- Ensuring the office is located at a premises where there is a sound sustainable policy
+- Ensuring our office is located at premises where there is a sound sustainable policy.

-- Making more use of digital platforms where possible for meetings to reduce travel costs and carbon emissions
+- Making use of digital platforms where possible for meetings to reduce travel costs and carbon emissions.